Qaizen/team-profile-generator/README.md

 Clone the GitHub code to your local computer and run npm install in the command line interface.

 ## Usage
 Run "node index.js" in command line interface, answer input questions, and webpage generated in the distribution folder.
-View webpage on index.jtml
+View webpage on index.html

 ## Link to github repository